Pontryagin-Bellman Differential Dynamic Programming for Low-Thrust Trajectory Optimization with Path Constraints: Numerical Examples

+Once again, we first solve the unconstrained problem.
 Due to the complexity of this long-duration scenario we divide the trajectory into $20$ nodes, resulting in $20\times7 = 140$ costate variables to optimize.
-Again, using random initial guess for the costates our PDDP algorithm is able to converge to a solution.
-In \cref{fig:GatewayTrajNoSPC} we show the X-Y projection of the resulting minimum-fuel trajectory, while \cref{fig:GatewayXZTrajNoSPC} depicts the X-Z projection, both in the rotating frame.
+Using random initial guess for the costates our PDDP algorithm is able to converge to a solution.
+In \cref{fig:GatewayTrajNoSPC} we show the X-Y projection of the resulting minimum-fuel trajectory, while \cref{fig:GatewayXZTrajNoSPC} depicts the X-Z projection, both in the rotating frame, with the thrust direction highlighted.
+Note that for the two arcs on the far side of the Earth, the direction of the thrust is difficult to distinguish, as it is nearly tangential to the X-Y trajectory.
 The spacecraft accomplishes 1 revolution around the Moon before escaping, then performs two revolutions around the Earth, with an Earth flyby in the GEO belt, before capturing the target resonant orbit.
-This transfer requires $ 5.73\%$ of the total mass fraction (i.e., $114.66$ kg) over the $50.85$ days of flight. \cref{fig:GatewayOptimControlNoSPC} depicts the optimal control for this transfer; our solution foresees 9 bang-bang switches.
-It is worth noting that following the Earth flyby within the GEO belt after 45 days of flight, the trajectory is purely ballistic, indicating that the spacecraft has already captured the target 2:1 resonant orbit.
+This transfer requires $ 5.73\%$ of the total mass (i.e., $114.66$ kg) over the $50.85$ days of flight.
 In \cref{fig:CostateHistory}, we compare the costate time-history of the optimal solution and the initial guess, with stage locations highlighted by vertical lines.
 This figure demonstrates the ability of PDDP to effectively adjust the costates along the trajectory towards both feasibility and optimality.
 Notably, the velocity-costate vector, or primer vector, undergoes the more significant corrections, leading to optimization of both thrust direction and magnitude.
-Discontinuities in the costates are observed at stage locations; while this could introduce some suboptimality in the PMP-based control law, it is important to note that the quadratic expansion inherent in DDP-based techniques already introduces a degree of suboptimality \cite{Lantoine2012Part1,Aziz2018,PELLEGRINIMDDPPart1}.
+Discontinuities in the costates are observed at stage locations; while this could introduce some suboptimality in the PMP-based control law, it is important to note that the quadratic expansion inherent in DDP-based techniques already introduces a degree of suboptimality (see \cref{Sec:StructureofPDDP} for more discussion). \cref{fig:GatewayOptimControlNoSPC} depicts the optimal thrust profile for this transfer with the eclipse function $g_{\mathrm{ec}}$ overlaid.
+Our solution involves 9 bang-bang switches and predicts an eclipse duration of $\sim165.3$ minutes during the final thrust arc.
+Eclipse modeling assumes an initial Sun–Earth inertial phasing of $\sim25$ degrees, with Earth in a circular orbit on the X-Y plane around the Sun (inertial frame).
+This initial phasing was selected because it produces the longest eclipse duration, thereby creating a more challenging, nontrivial constrained optimal control problem.
+In operation, thrusting during eclipses is infeasible, underscoring the necessity of incorporating eclipse constraints into the optimization framework.